July 29-31, 2019, Wharton Campus – San Francisco

 Launched by the CFP Board Center for Financial Planning and the Aresty Institute of Executive Education at the Wharton School of the University of Pennsylvania, Client Psychology is a new course that aims to help financial advisors develop a more effective client-centered practice by drawing heavily in advances in psychology, behavioral finance, evidence-based decision making, and the human sciences to better understand the biases, behaviors, and perceptions that impact client decision making and financial well-being.

-The course will be offered over three days, with one offering from April 1 – 3, 2019 at the University of Pennsylvania campus in Philadelphia and a second offering from July 29 – 31, 2019 in San Francisco.
+The course will be offered over three days, from July 29 – 31, 2019 in San Francisco.
 CFP® professionals attending this program will receive 21.5 hours of general CFP Board CE credit, offered by Wharton as CE provider.

 This program is designed broadly for any professional who advises clients on investments, insurances, or other aspects of financial planning.
 Faculty looking to better prepare their students to enter the profession would benefit greatly from this new and growing interdisciplinary topic.
 The insights into understanding client psychology, improving communication with investors, planning subjects, and achieving better outcomes will be valuable for a wide range of potential attendees, including: